 - Resource management

 Graduates of this bachelor's degree program have the advanced knowledge and technical experience to qualify for a variety of jobs in law enforcement and related fields.
 Some popular career choices include:

 - Highway patrol officer

 - Parole officer

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) stated that police officer and detective jobs were projected to increase 4% from 2014-2024, which was slower than the national average.
-There were 806,400 police and detectives working in 2014 and the median salary in May 2015 was $60,270.
+The U.S. Bureau of Labor Statistics (BLS) states that police officer and detective jobs are projected to increase 5% from 2018-2028, which is about as fast as the average for all occupations.
+There were 808,700 police and detectives working in 2018 and the median salary in May 2018 was $63,380.